menu

 Clone effects haven't really made it in Legacy or Vintage much.
 Some versions of Merfolk play Phantasmal Image, but that's often as a solution to an opponent cheating in a huge threat, and this deck is unique in wanting to max out on two-mana lord effects.

 Mirror of the Forebears is a colorless two-drop clone, though sadly it's limited to only creatures you control and only of the type you specify when you play it.
-Today's two fatties of choice, Disciple of Griselbrand and Emrakul, the Aeons Torn, don't share a creature type and are both legendary.
+Today's two fatties of choice, Griselbrand and Emrakul, the Aeons Torn, don't share a creature type and are both legendary.
 So while this is in the maybe category, I am leaning more towards no, but still felt it was worth it to mention the possibilities.

 Ramos, Dragon Engine